holland-backup/holland/docs/source/backup-sets/mysql-lvm.rst

 mysql-lvm uses LVM snapshots to create safe binary-based backups of MySQL with minimal locking involved.
-In many cases, mysql-lvm offers supperior performance to  :ref:`mysqldmp` but with less configurability.
+In many cases, mysql-lvm offers supperior performance to  :ref:`mysqldump` but with less configurability.
 If logical backups are required, consider using the :ref:`mysqldump-lvm` provider to get the best of both worlds.